norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 ![name your repo](/repo_name.png)
 :monocle_face: leave the defaults as they are.
 You need mutability to retag `latest`.
 Repeat for each of your services.
 {{< box info >}}
 You _shouldn't_ need to worry about docker hub rate limits, because our `buildspec.yml` preloads your existing image as part of the pre-build, so CodeBuild will only pull from docker hub the first time you build.
-If this does become an issue for some reason (you start getting failed builds because of dockerhub limits for images like `niginx` and `python`
+If this does become an issue for some reason (you start getting failed builds because of dockerhub limits for images like `niginx` and `python`) then you will want to add ECR repos for these base images as well and point your Dockerfile towards them.
+That requires local login to ECR and complicates things, so we will avoid it for now.
+Just keep in mind that if you run into this issue, you'll add these base images to everything we do here.
 {{< /box >}}
+Time to prime the p

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NDA1MjM5MSwxNzA0NDM3MjI3LDI4MD
-AzNzk1NSwtMTM3MTYxNzU1NCwtMTU1NTc1MzA5MiwtMTE0NTY3
-NjgzLDE1OTcyODc3ODMsMjAwNzYwODg0MywtODUwMTkxMDE5XX
-0=
+eyJoaXN0b3J5IjpbOTkzMzg4NiwxNzA0NDM3MjI3LDI4MDAzNz
+k1NSwtMTM3MTYxNzU1NCwtMTU1NTc1MzA5MiwtMTE0NTY3Njgz
+LDE1OTcyODc3ODMsMjAwNzYwODg0MywtODUwMTkxMDE5XX0=
 -->